-After consideration of appropriate and professional independent advice, the Board approved the payment of 9 claims as total and permanent disablement pension benefits for the year ended 30 June 2014.
-The claims of the 4 members of the Pension Scheme were approved for payment, following their resignation from SAPOL, on the grounds of invalidity, being accepted by the Commissioner of Police.
+After consideration of appropriate and professional independent advice, the Board approved the payment of 9 claims as total and permanent disablement pension benefits for the year ended 30 June 2015 (9 claims for the year ended 30 June 2014).
+The claims of the 9 members of the Pension Scheme were approved for payment, following their resignation from SAPOL, on the grounds of invalidity, being accepted by the Commissioner of Police.